axel18bsm/Partonia/README.md

 # Partonia
 game with pawns and board.
+Currently, IA is very bad.
+If you see bug, don't be afraid =go to issues !

 the main menu :